Hidden Bullish & CFDs Hidden Bearish Divergence CFDs

 CFDs Hidden Bearish Divergence

-A good technical indicator to combine these cfd setups is the moving average indicator using the moving average cross-over method.
+A good indicator to combine these cfd setups is the moving average indicator using the moving average cross-over method.
 This will create a good trading strategy.

-MA Crossover Strategy Method
+Moving Average Crossover Method

-By combining this trading signal with other technical indicators this way one will avoid whipsaws when it comes to trading this cfds trade signal.
+By combining this cfd trading signal with other technical indicators this way one will avoid whipsaws when it comes to trading this cfds trade signal.

 Combining with CFDs Fib Retracement Levels

-Combining with CFDs Fibo Expansion Levels
+Combining with CFDs Fibonacci Expansion Levels

 The Fib expansion was drawn as illustrated & shown on the chart as illustrated & shown below.